vimpunk/hugo-blog/content/post/fav-vim-settings.md

 ## Line numbers

 Set both `number` and `relativenumber` to show the line number under the cursor as well as the distance of surrounding lines.

 However, this is only useful while in command mode, so an `autocommand` can be used to switch to only display absolute line numbers when entering insert mode or when switching to another buffer.

-Moreover, this only sets relative line numbers if number is defined in the buffer, which is useful when e.g. viewing vim docs.
+Moreover, this only sets relative line numbers if `number` is set for the buffer, which is useful when e.g. viewing vim docs.

 ```vim
 fun! s:SetRelativeNumber()